Walking and Hiking Trails on the West Coast

 Follow an abandoned railway through a dramatic river gorge on the Charming Creek Walkway.
 The walk can either be hiked or biked and features old mining relics, such as coal bins and railway tunnels.
 The gorge walls are constantly tricking with small waterfalls, but the most impressive of them all is the stunning Mangatini Falls.

-Location: The southern end is accessed just off State Highway 67 atNgakawau, 35km north of Westport.
-The northern end is at Seddonville, 50km north of Westport, which includes 10km of gravel road.
+Location: The southern end is accessed just off State Highway 67 atNgakawau, 35km (22 miles) north of Westport.
+The northern end is at Seddonville, 50km (31 miles) north of Westport, which includes 10km of gravel road.

 4. Cape Foulwind Walkway (1h30minutes One Way)